 Your sales tax dollars come back home.

 Of your sales tax dollars, 2% on most goods sold comes back to Mount Prospect to help support public services like public safety (police and fire), street improvement and flood control, and various social and educational programs.
-That may not seem like a lot, but an estimated $13.9 million dollars in sales tax revenue came back into Mount Prospect in 2009 from Mount Prospect businesses.

 Local businesses donate generously to support your schools, sport teams and charity fundraisers.